gmc-code/PC-Python/docs/python_files/text_files.rst

 Reading files
 =====================================

-| The code below opens a file for reading, reads the file, prints the file contents and then closes the file.
+| The code below opens a file for reading, reads the file, prints the file contents, then closes the file.
 | ``f`` is commonly used to refer to the file object from opening a file.

 .. code-block:: python